 Translating your business name, or your trademark products

 It can confuse your customers.
+Direct translation is a common hallmark of automated tools or amateur translators.
 Use the same English name consistently across markets to make the product more memorable and easier to recognize.

 Doing only translation and not localization